umtksa/umtksa.github.io/_posts/2020-05-01-edit-a-webpage-on-browser.md

 ---
 layout: post
-title: editing web pages with browser
+title: editing web pages for screenshots
 ---

 paste the code to console